johanley/special-relativity-core/README.md

 **Almost all physics calculations refer directly back to the core's implementation of the Lorentz Transformations.**
 The sole exception to this is the kinematic spin (Thomas precession) which accompanies circular motion.
 In this case, using the Lorentz Transformations directly would require numerical integration.
-That's avoided here.
-In that case a formula is used, instead of refering back to the Lorentz Transformations directly.
+That's avoided here, and a formula for the effect is used instead.

 **Attached to time-like histories are both a *proper-time* and an *orientation*.**
 An orientation is needed in order to describe the kinematic (Wigner) rotation of an object with mass.